Optimized Score Transformation for Consistent Fair Classification: Empirical Evaluation

-\paragraph{Base classifiers} We used $\ell_1$-regularized logistic regression (LR) and gradient boosted classification trees (GBM) from scikit-learn \cite{scikit-learn} as base classifiers.
+We used $\ell_1$-regularized logistic regression (LR) and gradient boosted classification trees (GBM) from scikit-learn \citep{scikit-learn} as base classifiers.
 These are used in different ways depending on the method: Post-processing methods operate on the scores produced by the base classifier, pre-processing methods train the base classifier after modifying the training data, and the reductions method repeatedly calls the base classification algorithm with different instance-specific costs.
-In Appendix~\ref{sec:exptAdd}, we used linear SVMs (with Platt scaling \cite{platt1999} to output probabilities) to compare with FERM \cite{donini2018}.
-We found it impractical to train nonlinear SVMs on the larger datasets for reductions and FERM since reductions needs to do so repeatedly and FERM uses a slower specialized algorithm.
+For FSTpre, the same base classifier is used both to obtain weights $w_i$ as well as to fit the re-weighted data.
+In Appendix~\ref{sec:exptAdd}, we used linear SVMs \citep[with the scaling of][to output probabilities]{platt1999} to compare with FERM \citep{donini2018}.
+We found it impractical to train nonlinear SVMs on the larger data sets for reductions and FERM since reductions needs to do so repeatedly and FERM uses a slower specialized algorithm.
 For a similar reason, $5$-fold cross-validation to select parameters for LR (regularization parameter $C$ from $[10^{-4}, 10^4]$) and GBM (minimum number of samples per leaf from $\{5,10,15,20,30\}$) was done only once per training set.
 All other parameters were set to the scikit-learn defaults.
 The base classifier was then instantiated with the best parameter value for use by all methods.